richardhuskey/asteroid_impact/README.md

 If you use Asteroid Impact in your research, please cite:

-Huskey, R., Craighead, B., Miller, M. B., Weber, R. (under review). <em>Intrinsic Reward Motivates Shifts BetweenCognitive Control and Default Mode Networks During Task Performance.</em>
+Huskey, R., Craighead, B., Miller, M. B., Weber, R. (2018).
+Does Intrinsic Reward Motivate Cognitive Control?
+A Naturalistic-fMRI Study Based on the Synchronization Theory of Flow. <em>Cognitive, Affective, and Behavioral Neuroscience.</em> doi: 10.3758/s13415-018-0612-6

 We will update the citation once the manuscript is in press.